commercetools/commercetools-sync-java/docs/BUILD.md

 ### Checklist

-- [Publish](#step-2-publish) and [Sync](#step-3-sync) completed without an issue.
+- [Publish] completed without an issue.
-- The new version is available in the bintray: [https://dl.bintray.com/commercetools/maven/com/commercetools/commercetools-sync-java/](https://dl.bintray.com/commercetools/maven/com/commercetools/commercetools-sync-java/)
+- The new version is available in the maven: [https://repo1.maven.org/maven2/com/commercetools/commercetools-sync-java/](https://repo1.maven.org/maven2/com/commercetools/commercetools-sync-java/)
 - The new version is available in the maven: [https://repo1.maven.org/maven2/com/commercetools/commercetools-sync-java/](https://repo1.maven.org/maven2/com/commercetools/commercetools-sync-java/)